 Documents You Need

-- Memorandum of Incorporation (MOI) defining the company's rules, share classes, and director powers.
-CIPC provides a standard short-form MOI (CoR 15.1A) that works for most companies
+- Memorandum of Incorporation (MOI) defining the company's rules, share classes and director powers.
+Many simple companies use a standard CIPC MOI, while more complex shareholder arrangements may need professional drafting

 - Physical registered address in South Africa (not a PO Box)